Stepland/memon/docs/source/schema.md

 - **resolution**
     - integer, optional
     - Greater than 0, always an integer
+    - If the key is missing, defaults to 240
     - Number of ticks in a beat for all the notes in the chart, see [](#symbolic-time)
 - **timing**
     - [Timing object](#timing), optional